 Bear Creek is a decidedly white-collar borough, with fully 86.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bear Creek is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Bear Creek who work in sales jobs (22.86%), healthcare (20.57%), and office and administrative support (14.29%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.71% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bear Creek telecommute to their jobs.
+Overall, about 18.71% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bear Creek is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bear Creek is a great place for families with children to consider.
+First of all, many other families with children live here, making Bear Creek a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bear Creek has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bear Creek’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small borough, Bear Creek doesn't have a public transportation system that people use for their commute.
+Bear Creek is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bear Creek in 2022 was $62,458, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $249,832 for a family of four.